marioizquierdo/jquery.serializeJSON/README.md

     'cool':  'YUP'
   },
   'unchecked': {
-    'bool': false, // value from data-unckecked-value attribute, and parsed with parseBooleans 'bin':  0,     // value from data-unckecked-value attribute, and parsed with parseNumbers 'cool': 'NOPE' // value from checkboxUncheckedValue option }
+    'bool': false, // value from data-unchecked-value attribute, and parsed with parseBooleans 'bin':  0,     // value from data-unchecked-value attribute, and parsed with parseNumbers 'cool': 'NOPE' // value from checkboxUncheckedValue option }
 }